theUncanny/edna/src/note-help.md

 # Encryption

-You can optionally encrypt notes with a password.
+When storing notes on disk, you can optionally encrypt them with a password.

 The password is not sent anywhere.
 It's only stored in your browser (in local storage).